BiodataAnalysisGroup/intro-to-cwl-docker/README.md

 ## Learning objectives

 ### Docker
-- Understand what containerisation is, and why you might use it in bioinformatics
+- Understand what containerisation is, and why you might use it in bioinformatics.
-- Be familiar with Docker; basic concepts and structure
+- Be familiar with Docker; basic concepts and structure.
-- Find and run containers built by other people
+- Find and run containers built by other people.
-- Build your own application into a container (containerisation)
+- Build your own application into a container (containerisation).
-- Distribute your container online
+- Distribute your container online.

 ### CWL
-- Understand syntax and structure for CWL
+- Understand syntax and structure for CWL.
-- Understand how to write CWL tool definitions for command line tools
+- Understand how to write CWL tool definitions for command line tools.
-- Read and write CWL files written in YAML
+- Read and write CWL files written in YAML.
-- How to run CWL workflows locally and on EG-CI
+- How to run CWL workflows locally and on HYPATIA (formerly EG-CI).
-- Join CWL tools into a workflow
+- Join CWL tools into a workflow.
-- Use Docker with CWL to provide software dependencies and ensure reproducibility
+- Use Docker with CWL to provide software dependencies and ensure reproducibility.

 ## Audience and requirements

-This introductory tutorial is aimed towards bioinformaticians (graduate students and researchers), who are interested in becoming familiar to Docker based workflows in CWL, as is currently supported by the ΕLIXIR-Greece Compute Infrastructure (EG-CI).
+This introductory tutorial is aimed towards bioinformaticians (graduate students and researchers), who are interested in becoming familiar to Docker based workflows in CWL, as is currently supported by the ΕLIXIR-Greece Compute Infrastructure (HYPATIA).

 ## Prerequisites